close

 Hidden Gems in Delhi

-Nestled within the expansive Mehrauli Archaeological Park, the Jamali Kamli Mosque and Tomb is a stunning example of Indo-Islamic architecture.
-Built in the 16th century, the mosque and tomb are dedicated to Jamali, a Sufi saint and poet, and his companion Kamli.
-The intricately carved interiors, adorned with verses from the Quran, showcase exquisite craftsmanship.
+Set within the vast expanse of the Mehrauli Archaeological Park, the Jamali Kamli Mosque and Tomb are beautiful examples of Indo-Islamic architecture.
+Built in the 16th century, it is dedicated to Jamali, a Sufi saint and poet, and his companion, Kamli.
+The extraordinary devotion of the builders is illustrated in the marvelous decoration of the walls and ceilings.
+The interior is further bedecked with Quranic verses.

 • Open Timing: Sunrise to Sunset